NateveLang/Adam/README.md

 STRING = "string"
 DOCSTRING = "docstring"
 NULL = "none"
+MATRIX = "matrix"
+VECTOR = "vector"

 # All the keywords that the transpiler uses.
 USE, WAIT, INCLUDE = "using", "wait", "include" IMPORT, FROM, AS, PASS, IN = "import", "from", "as", "pass", "in" IF, ELIF, ELSE = "if", "elif", "else"
-TRY, EXCEPT = "try", "except"
+TRY, EXCEPT, WITH = "try", "except", "with"
 WHILE, FOR, BREAK, CONTINUE = "while", "for", "break", "continue" OPERATOR, RETURN = "def", "return"
 CLASS, SELF = "class", "self"